Download Haida Gwaii (Queen Charlotte Islands) Detailed Itinerary

 Day 7: Sailing in the Queen Charlotte Islands - Ninstints, a UNESCO World Heritage Site

-Today will be the highlight of the voyage for many, as we visit the UNESCO World Heritage Site of Ninstints.
+Today will be the highlight of the voyage for many, as we visit the UNESCO World Heritage Site of SGang Gwaay.
 This old Haida village holds the largest number of original, standing totem poles anywhere on the coast - and the experience is magical.

-Day 8: Sailing in the Queen Charlotte Islands - Ikeda Cove, Hot Springs Island
+Day 8: Sailing in the Queen Charlotte Islands - Ikeda Cove, Hotspring Island

-Morning walk ashore exploring a wonderful sand beach looking out on the open Pacific ocean.
+We take a morning walk ashore exploring a wonderful sand beach looking out on the open Pacific Ocean.
 We occasionally find Japanese glass fishing floats - a true beachcomber's treasure!
 We then return to the protected eastern side of the islands, and Ikeda Cove.

 This lovely cove is named after a Japanese fisherman who discovered copper here in the early 1900s.
-There are still remains to be seen from their hand-mining operation, some lovely big trees and songbirds singing in the canopy.
+There are still remains to be seen from their hand-mining operation, as well as some lovely big trees and songbirds singing in the canopy.

 Day 9: Sailing in the Queen Charlotte Islands - Bischoff Islands, Darwin Sound